DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Gay dating apps such as Scruff and Grindr are blocked on mobile networks in Lebanon.
 Before you travel there, make sure you get a VPN so you can secure your internet connection wherever you are, keep your online activities private and surf the Net anonymously.

-Hi boys.
-I’m Hadi Damien, 30 years old, from Beirut.
-I am a theatre maker, I design and execute events, curate exhibitions, practice political communication and contribute to the decriminalisation of homosexuality in Lebanon.
+I am a theatre maker, I design and execute events, curate exhibitions, practice political communication, and also contribute to the decriminalization of homosexuality in Lebanon.
 I am also a postgraduate university lecturer.

 What was it like growing up gay in Lebanon?